bandicoot-imaging-sciences/bivot/README.md

 In iOS 13, Safari allows web pages to ask the user for permission to access tilt controls.
 When Bivot detects iOS 13 (or higher), a button is displayed to enable tilt control.
 When the user presses the button, iOS will then request access to the motion sensor.
 If the user clicks Allow, then tilt control is activated.
 Bivot must be served over HTTPS for this to work.
+Tilt control is blocked by iOS in cross-domain iframes.

 Tilt control in Safari was disabled for all web pages by default in iOS 12.2 - 12.4 (starting March 2019).
 To work around this issue: